“Why do we need the darkness of the night to see the stars?”

 ’Neath the heat of missed opportunities

-Yes every evening, I am dying
+Yes, every evening I am dying

 With the sun that bleeds across the sky